Johann Sebastian Bach (painter)

 Johann Sebastian Bach (26 September 1748 – 11 September 1778) was a German painter.
 He was the son of composer Carl Philipp Emanuel Bach and the grandson of composer Johann Sebastian Bach.

-Bach was born in Berlin.
-He studied under Adam Friedrich Oeser in Leipzig.
-In May 1773, he moved to Dresden, and in February 1776 he moved to Hamburg, where his father was Director of Music.
-In September 1776 he embarked on a study trip to Rome, where he became seriously ill soon after his arrival in February 1777, and died, aged 29, of this unknown ailment in 1778.
+Born in Berlin, Bach studied under Adam Friedrich Oeser in Leipzig.
+In May 1773, he moved to Dresden, and in February 1776, he relocated to Hamburg, where his father served as Director of Music.
+In September 1776, he embarked on a study trip to Rome.
+However, he became seriously ill shortly after his arrival in February 1777 and died in 1778 at the age of 29 from an unknown ailment.

-Bach created mostly brush drawings of idyllic landscapes, bustling with people.
-His works show the influence of Salomon Gessner.
-Towards the end of his life, he turned to representations of people and created historical and mythological scenes.
-He also made vignettes and illustrations of works by Gottlieb Rabener and Christian Felix Weiße.
+Bach primarily created brush drawings of idyllic landscapes bustling with figures, showing a clear influence from Salomon Gessner.
+Toward the end of his life, he began focusing on representations of people, producing historical and mythological scenes.
+He also created vignettes and illustrated works by Gottlieb Rabener and Christian Felix Weiße.

-Collections of his works are in Coburg, Dresden, Hamburg, Leipzig and Vienna.
+Collections of his works are preserved in Coburg, Dresden, Hamburg, Leipzig, and Vienna.